The Reformed Broker has provided no shortage of wisdom (and laughter) over the years.

 From “Don’t Get Stockblocked”:

 Before reading anything from a blogger, figure out his or her motivation for saying it.
-If the blogger writes for traffic or page views, stop reading because your author doesn’t actually care about what he’s posted other than the included keywords (Paulson!
+If the blogger is writing for traffic or page views, stop reading because your author doesn’t actually care about what he’s posted other than the included keywords (Paulson!
 China!
 QE2!
 Depression!
 Crash!
 Blankfein!).
 You are wasting your time on something disposable and written for maximum distribution.

 If you have a poster of a shirtless Peter Schiff hanging over your bed…you might be a gold bug.

 Anyone can find similarities in the stock market action of different years.
-It’s not complicated – stocks can really only do some combination of three things, up, down, or sideways.
+It’s not complicated – stocks can really only do some combination of three things, up, down or sideways.
 But this type of comparative analysis is, as always, a function of what details you choose to leave out.
 I can compare my house to the Taj Mahal if I choose to leave out quantitative factors like square footage or qualitative factors like its location or historical significance.

 The guys that make statements like “I want YOU to be in XYZ stock” deserve to dodge the tomatoes as they’re thrown.